EMPTYVOID-DEV/SvelteDocsMaker/README.md

 ## Sveltedocsmaker Components

-**Sveltedocsmaker** has two exported components `homeNav` and `Main`, but others are internal.
-However, you can use custom components.

 ### `Main.svelte`

 This is the core component of the package, providing several props to customize its functionality.
 Let's take a look at them: